RobinBoucherSec/RobinBoucherSec/README.md

 | Other subject of projects                     | <a href="ENTER THE GITHUB LINK HERE">WITH THE NAME HERE

 ## Tools
-[Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]

-### Network
 <div>
   <img src="https://img.shields.io/badge/-Cisco_Packet_Tracer-1679A7?&style=for-the-badge&logo=Cisco&logoColor=white" />
     <img src="https://img.shields.io/badge/-Wireshark-1679A7?&style=for-the-badge&logo=Wireshark&logoColor=white" />